grezniczek/redcap-barcodes/README.md

 Separated by commas, optionally add the size (integer values only)and whether the barcode should act as a hyperlink (`L`; QR and DM only).
 The default sizes are 48 for Code 39 and Code 128, and 128 for EAN/UPC and the 2D barcodes, respectively.

 Apply this action tag to a field of type **Text Box** only.
 The barcode will be shown instead of the input element.
-If you want to have the field editable on the page, use the `@BARCODE` action tag on a different field that "pipes" in the value with `@CALCTEXT` or `@CALCDATE`.
+If you want to have the field editable on the page, use the `@BARCODES` action tag on a different field that "pipes" in the value with `@CALCTEXT` or `@CALCDATE`.
 If you need the barcode piped to some place, use the field embedding feature.

 EAN/UPC barcodes must be valid codes.
 Optionally, the check digit can be replaces with a `?`.
 Check [here](https://graphicore.github.io/librebarcode/documentation/ean13#ean13-encoder) for details, and the examples below.

 For the intricacies of Code 39 vs. Code 39 Extended, see [this article](https://graphicore.github.io/librebarcode/documentation/code39.html).
 For more info on Code 128, see [this article](https://graphicore.github.io/librebarcode/documentation/code128.html).

 Examples:
-- `@BARCODE="Code 39 Text, 40"` = Code 39 with text, text size 40px
+- `@BARCODES="Code 39 Text, 40"` = Code 39 with text, text size 40px
-- `@BARCODE="QR, 100, L"` = A somewhat reduced size QR code (default size = 128) that is a hyperlink
+- `@BARCODES="QR, 100, L"` = A somewhat reduced size QR code (default size = 128) that is a hyperlink
-- `@BARCODE="EAN/UPC"` = EAN-8, EAN-13, UPC-A, UPC-E barcodes with otional addons.
+- `@BARCODES="EAN/UPC"` = EAN-8, EAN-13, UPC-A, UPC-E barcodes with otional addons.
 The check digit can be replaces with `?`.

 Here is a list of valid EAN/UPC example values (D = a digit):